-Administrators are pushing members to donate to the GW Cares Student Assistance Fund – which supports students facing financial hardship – offsets income from lost part-time jobs, subsidizes transportation expenses for students traveling home and pays for students’ housing, food and technology costs, according to the release.
+Administrators are pushing members to donate to the GW Cares Student Assistance Fund, which supports students facing financial hardship to offset income from lost part-time jobs, subsidize transportation expenses for students traveling home and pay for students’ housing, food and technology costs, according to the release.
 Students seeking financial support from the fund can apply for assistance through an online form, according to the release.

 The release states that students’ current financial needs exceed the support GW has already provided.

 “These are some of the most pressing hardships created by the evolving COVID-19 public health situation,” the release states.

 The release states that University benefactors will match all GW Cares donations up to to $100,000 through the end of the semester.
 Alumni, faculty, staff and other “community members” have made initial contributions to the fund, according to the release.